Racer159/jackal/adr/0008-begin-using-unit-tests.md

 3. Introduce Integration Testing or partial End-to-End testing
     Pros:
-        - This is closer to how we already test within Zarf
+        - This is closer to how we already test within Jackal
     Cons:
         - These can be relatively complex to orchestrate and maintain over time requiring complex mocks or other mechanisms to make them work

 ## Decision

-It was decided to introduce a limited set of unit tests to the Zarf codebase (2) because this will enable us the most flexibility and control over how we test while also allowing us to specifically target specific units without a ton of overhead.
+It was decided to introduce a limited set of unit tests to the Jackal codebase (2) because this will enable us the most flexibility and control over how we test while also allowing us to specifically target specific units without a ton of overhead.
 Specifically we will ask the following before implementing a Unit Test:

 1. Is what I want to test a true unit (i.e. a single function or file)?
 2. Does what I want to test have a clearly defined interface (i.e. a public specification)?